PheWAS/PhecodeXVocabulary/README.md

 The new version 1.1 includes several updates, including the addition of over 850 ICD10 codes added to the ICD10-CM coding system since 2023.
 It also corrects spelling errors, mapping errors, and other issues that have been brought to our attention.

+We are still working on a WHO-compatible version for phecodeX 1.1.
+For now, please use the 1.0 files & stay tuned.

 # Information about phecodeX files

 ### phecodeX information file